kazuph/mcp-docs-rag/README.md

 - Plain text mime type for content access

 ### Tools
+- `list_documents` - List all available documents in the DOCS_PATH directory
+  - Returns a formatted list of all document collections
+  - Shows total number of available documents
 - `rag_query` - Query document collections using RAG
   - Takes collection_id and query as parameters
   - Returns AI-generated responses with context from documents